 Consider the atmosphere and environment of the workshop.
-Due to the sensitive subject matter and visualisation exercise, a safe space is needed.
+Due to the sensitive subject matter, a safe space is needed.
 A safe space is defined as a place or environment in which a person or category of people can feel confident that they will not be exposed to discrimination, criticism, harassment, or any other emotional or physical harm.